 Specify the groups that will use the authentication chain in.

-IMPORTANT:It is not recommended to use groups in Active Directory, from which you will not be able to exclude users.
-This is because you will not be able to free up a user's license.
+IMPORTANT:It is recommended not to use those groups from which you will not be able to exclude users because you will not be able to free up a user's license.
+For example, you use agroup or group.
+If an employee from these groups leaves the company and you do not delete the user’s domain account but just disable it, the license will not be freed.

 Expandby clicking .